jarret/bannerpunk/README.md

 will draw the chosen .png image to image 0 with the upper-left corner placed at the 10,10 coordinate, *paying 1 satoshi per pixel*.

-The equivalent for the c-lightning script is:
+The equivalent for the C-Lightning script is:

 `$ ./c-lightning-draw.py png /path/to/lightning-rpc 0 10 10 /path/to/chosen/image.png`